Click for Our treks

 After a steep descent the trail abruptly falls down dangerous moraine to cross the incoming glacier.
 Groups have often had to make their own trail down using shovels and setting up a handline.

-Ascending the moraine on the other side is steep but perhaps not quite as nasty.
+Ascending the moraine on the other side is steep and DEFINITELY requires a rope and somebody game enough to climb it first without a rope.
 The grassy area is called Italy Base Camp.
+There are simple shelters here open during the season.

 To Doban

 Pick up the delightfully small trail that winds through pleasant forest.
 After crossing several streams there is a particularly beautiful forest camp among huge cedar trees.
 Further down are several bridges to the west bank, one of which you should cross.
 The roller-coaster trail stays on the west side and crosses several streams on flimsy bridges.
-After one of these is Doban, a small clearing amid the forest.
+After one of these is Doban, a small clearing amid the forest, and has two simple teahouses that are often open during the trekking seasons.

 To Bogahara